Shapiro takes oath of office as Pennsylvania's new governor

 “Your stories, your courage have stayed with me,” Shapiro said, addressing them.
 “And, they will motivate me every day as I serve as your governor.”

 Shapiro did not spell out specific policy aims in his speech.
-But he emphasized themes that he has developed before and after the election: that voters are embracing democracy, rejecting extremism and hate, and asking their leaders to protect their rights and make progress on important quality-of-life issues.
+But he emphasized themes that he has developed before and after the election: that voters are embracing democracy and tolerance, rejecting extremism and hate, and asking their leaders to protect their rights and make progress on important quality-of-life issues.

 “Now is the time to join together behind the unifying strength of three simple truths that have sustained our nation over the past two-and-a-half centuries: that above all else, beyond any momentary political differences, we value our freedom, we cherish our democracy and we love this country,” Shapiro said.

-Hours before the inaugural ceremony, Shapiro’s friends and supporters, political elite and many who will work in the new administration arrived at the Capitol to mingle, get credentials and pack into the Senate chamber to witness the swearing-in of Democrat Austin Davis, 33, as Pennsylvania’s first Black lieutenant governor.
+An hours before the inaugural ceremony, Shapiro’s friends and supporters, political elite and many who will work in the new administration packed into the Senate chamber to witness the swearing-in of Democrat Austin Davis, 33, as Pennsylvania’s first Black lieutenant governor.

 Shapiro takes the reins of a sprawling state government — it employs roughly 80,000 employees and handles more than $100 billion a year in state and federal money — that has billions in reserve and a stronger-than-usual economy for the slow-growing state.